-The proposal consolidates 4 lots of land which results in the reduction of currently approximately 4 vehicle crossovers down to 1 key consolidated vehicle crossover.
+The proposal consolidates land which results in the reduction of vehicle crossovers down to a key consolidated vehicle crossover which is from the new access laneway.

 The location of the parking entry point maximises street activation on the primary streets.